Refine and Represent: Region-to-Object Representation Learning

 \subsection{Ablation and Analysis}

-To examine the importance of region-to-object pretraining, we experiment with different schedule types.
-Furthermore, we also evaluate the effectiveness of our region refinement module.
-The models used in these ablations are pretrained on ImageNet100 \cite{tian2019contrastive} for 100 epochs and evaluated on PASCAL VOC semantic segmentation using the details in Section \ref{sec:transfer_details}.
-We provide ablations on the effect of the type of scheduler (e.g. cosine, linear, piecewise) and type of neighborhood prior (SLIC versus spatial segmentation) in the Appendix (\ref{sec:scheduler_ablation}, \ref{sec:neighborhood_prior_ablation}).
-The Appendix also includes ablations examining the use of a contrastive representation learning objective (Appendix \ref{sec:simclr_vs_byol}) and transfer performance when using a Vision Transformer (ViT) encoder \cite{dosovitskiy2020image} (Appendix \ref{sec:vit}).
+To examine the importance of the components within the \ours architecture, we perform ablation experiments to determine the importance of the mask prediction module, SLIC prior, and region-to-object curriculum.
+The models used in these ablations are pretrained on ImageNet-100 \cite{tian2019contrastive} for 300 epochs and evaluated on PASCAL VOC semantic segmentation and ImageNet-100 classification using $k$-nearest neighbors.
+We provide ablations on the effect of the type of scheduler used for our region-to-object curriculum (\eg cosine, linear), the type of pretraining curriculum (fixed $K$, object-to-region, region-to-object) and type of region-level prior (SLIC versus spatial segmentation) in the Appendix.
+The Appendix also explores using a contrastive representation learning objective.

-\paragraph{Quantifying objectness of the masks throughout pretraining.} We use the Average Best Overlap (ABO)~\cite{uijlings2013selective} to measure the improvement of masks throughout training using semantic segmentation annotations for ImageNet-1K provided by LUSS \cite{gao2021large}.
-As shown in Figure \ref{fig:FIGURE}, our ABO improved by $0.25$ over the course of pretraining.
-As a reference, Figure \ref{fig:FIGURE} includes the ABO of our SLIC prior as well.
-Masks refined by \ours are consistently better than SLIC segments, suggesting that the refinement step is able to improve small region priors into more object-like masks that are semantically meaningful.